Wytamma/rstudio-hpc/README.md

 Class: ‘MultisessionFuture’, ‘ClusterFuture’, ‘MultiprocessFuture’, ‘Future’, ‘environment’
 ```

-We can use the the futures::value function to get the values from a future
+We can use the the future::value function to get the values from a future.
 ```r
 res1 <- value(fut1)
 res2 <- value(fut2)